Gauthami-1/Gauthami-1/README.md

 ### Hi there 👋 I'm Gauthami!

 I'm a Computer Engineering graduate from UIUC with a Business minor and a strong interest in building intelligent, user-focused software solutions.
-I love working on projects at the intersection of AI, full-stack development, and real-world impact.
+I love working on projects at the intersection of AI, and full-stack development.

 ---